bseltz-cohesity/scripts/powershell/isilonCreateCohesityUser/README.md

 This powershell script creates an Isilon user and role with the required permissions to register an Isilon protection source in Cohesity.

+This version of the script supports Isilon 9.5 stricter security requirements.

 ## Download the script

 Run these commands from PowerShell to download the script(s) into your current directory